 This header field permits one or more message validation mechanisms to communicate output to one or more separate assessment mechanisms.
-These mechanisms operate within a unified trust boundary that defines an Administrative Management Domain (ADMD).
+These mechanisms operate within a unified trust boundary that defines an ADMD.
 An ADMD contains one or more entities that perform validation and generate the header field and one or more that consume it for some type of assessment.
 The field often contains no integrity or validation mechanism of its own, so its presence must be trusted implicitly.
-Hence, valid use of the header field requires removing any occurrences of it that are present when the message enters the ADMD.
+Hence, valid use of the header field requires removing any occurrences of it that claim to be associated with the ADMD when the message enters the ADMD.
 This ensures that later occurrences have been added within the trust boundary of the ADMD.